Francisco Jerónimo: Political career

-On 18 May 2022, Jerónimo initiated criminal defamation proceedings against Francisco Belo Simões da Costa, the editor-in-chief of Hatutan.com, under Article 285 of East Timor's Penal Code.
+On 18 May 2022, Jerónimo initiated criminal defamation proceedings against Francisco Belo Simões da Costa, the editor-in-chief of Hatutan.com, under Article 285 of Timor-Leste's Penal Code.
 The following week, the Timor-Leste Press Union (TLPU) and the International Federation of Journalists (IFJ) both urged Jerónimo and the authorities to drop the case; the IFJ also criticised Article 285.

 Several months later, in October 2022, the Anti-Corruption Commission (CAC) arrested two people in connection with the set-top box project; one of them was an advisor to Jerónimo as Minister, and the other was his former secretary as President of FFTL.
 CAC agents also raided several offices and seized documents and other material under authority of search warrants.
 According the Portuguese news agency Lusa, the CAC was acting on suspicions of abuse of power and favoritism in relation to a contract that Jerónimo had signed with a company, Dili Eternal Innovation Information, for the set-top box project.
 Although Jerónimo refused to comment to Lusa on the arrests, he denied that there had been any favoritism or abuse of power, and accused the CAC agents of acting "with a lack of ethics".

-Soon afterwards, the government of East Timor published a statement asserting that no government member had been charged with any crime in connection with the CAC investigation, and referred to the immunity of the holders of sovereign bodies.
+Soon afterwards, the government of Timor-Leste published a statement asserting that no government member had been charged with any crime in connection with the CAC investigation, and referred to the immunity of the holders of sovereign bodies.

 At the Congress of the ASEAN Football Federation in Siem Reap, Cambodia, in November 2022, Jerónimo was elected as one of the three Vice Presidents of that Federation for the period 2022–26.

 On 4 January 2023, Jerónimo was questioned under oath and made a statement to the CAC about the set-top box project.
 He also confirmed to journalists that the CAC had told him that he, too, was a suspect, and had been indicted, in connection with its investigation into that project.

+Jerónimo's tenure as Minister ended, and his ministerial post was abolished, when the IX Constitutional Government took office on 1 July 2023.